ontola/argu-docs/src/theme.md

-# Huisstijl / thema wijzigen
+# Change house style / theme

-Argu bevat tooling om de look & feel van het platform flink aan te passen.
+Argu includes tooling to greatly customise the look and feel of the platform.

-## Basis thema instellingen
+## Basic theme settings

-Je kunt het thema van jouw website aanpassen door als beheerder naar Menu -&gt; Instellingen te gaan.
-Je vind daar onderin diverse instellingen:
+You can change the theme of your website by going to Menu -&gt; Settings as an administrator.
+You will find various settings at the bottom:

-- De primaire en secundaire kleuren.
-Deze worden gebruikt op verschillende plekken in de interface
+- The primary and secondary colours.
+These are used at various places in the interface
-- De kleur van de navigatiebalk (wit / primair / secundair)
+- The colour of the navigation bar (white / primary / secondary)
-- Kleur van titels (kunnen de primaire kleur volgen)
+- Colour of titles (can follow the primary colour)

-## Rijkshuisstijl
+## Government house style

-Als jouw organisatie een (deel)overheid is die de Rijkshuisstijl gebruikt, hebben we daar een uitgewerkte template voor.
-Zie als voorbeeld [veiligheidsinterventies.nl](veiligheidsinterventies.nl/) (van RIVM).
-Dit is een instelling die we op verzoek kunnen toepassen.
+If your organisation is a (sub)government organisation that uses the national house style, we have a detailed template for this.
+See for example [veiligheidsinterventies.nl](veiligheidsinterventies.nl/) (from RIVM).
+This is a setting we can apply on request.

-## Andere wijzigingen
+## Other changes

-Als je complexere dingen wilt wijzigen (lettertype, vorm, overig), neem dan [contact met ons op](https://argu.co/argu/edges/contact).
+If you want to change more complex things (font, form, other), please [contact us](https://argu.co/argu/edges/contact).